ChristosPol/QFL_Act/README.md

 ## Software
 The entirety of the trading platform is been set up in R. There are no available libraries/packages in R to manage Kraken API, so everything needed to be coded from scratch.
 Workflow of the trading platform:
-a) Market data - Asset info, Ticker, OHLC, Historical raw trades (Public API endpoints) b) User data - Account, Open/Closed Orders info, Balance, Trades (Private API endpoints) c) User trading - Add/Cancel orders (Private API endpoints)
+- Market data - Asset info, Ticker, OHLC, Historical raw trades (Public API endpoints)
+- User data - Account, Open/Closed Orders info, Balance, Trades (Private API endpoints)
+- User trading - Add/Cancel orders (Private API endpoints)
-d) Vectorised backtesting and optimised parameters
+- Vectorised back-testing and optimized parameters
-e) Scheduling processes with cron jobs (manage of rate limits)
+- Scheduling processes with cron jobs (manage of rate limits)
-f) Live trading and evaluation of strategy
+- Live trading and evaluation of strategy

 ## Strategy details
-This strategy aims to take advantage of two different aspects of the cryptocurreny markets.
+This strategy aims to take advantage of two different aspects of the cryptocurrency markets.
 First is to identify bases (complicated support levels) and apply a grid of buy limit orders DCA-ing its way back to mean (market reaction), and the second one is to take advantage of an inefficient market state on low liquidity coins and thin order books.
 The platform can trade all available USD pairs (>200) at the same time, and it can be extended to more quotes (BTC, ETH, USDT, CHF, EUR, etc).
 This strategy strongly depends on available funds to increase the possibility of entering trades.
 It could be possibly scaled up to 150000 USD.